stevej2608/dash-spa/README.md

     serve_app(app, debug=False, path=page.path)
 ```

-**Dash/SPA** manages component IDs using page namespaces.
+**DashSPA** manages component IDs using page namespaces.
 This greatly
 reduces Dash component ID conflicts.
-A component ID is only defined once when the component
+A component ID is only ever defined once when the
-is created.
+component is created.
 It is then used by reference in associated Dash callbacks:

 ```
 from dash import html
 import dash_bootstrap_components as dbc import dash_holoniq_components as dhc

+from dash_spa import register_page, callback

 page = register_page(__name__, ...')